LucaMarcellino/Computational_Intelligence/README.md

-# Lab1_computationalIntelligence
+# Computational Intelligence
-First Lab Computational Intelligence
+In this repository will add the labs that will be completed during the course